 [HttpGet] public IActionResult GetOwners() { var owners = _repository.Owner.GetAllOwners(); _logger.LogInfo($"Returned all owners from database."); return Ok(owners); }

-Which calls
+Which calls GetOwners()

 from OwnerRepository

-:public IEnumerable<Owner> GetOwners() { return FindAll() .OrderBy(ow => ow.Name); }
+public IEnumerable<Owner> GetOwners() { return FindAll() .OrderBy(ow => ow.Name); }

 public IQueryable<T> FindAll() { return this.RepositoryContext.Set<T>(); }